Unveiling the Housing Landscape

 Cons:

-- Privacy: Shared living spaces may limit privacy and personal space.
+- Compatibility: Compatibility with roommates can be a challenge, affecting living dynamics.- Privacy: Shared living spaces may limit privacy and personal space.

 - Conflict Resolution: Differences in living habits or preferences can lead to conflicts that need to be addressed.